UTpH/recyclicat/README.md

 USA is a world leader in most fields, including waste generation.
 As one of the most developed countries, it is important that it makes conscious efforts towards reducing the same.

-We took a shot at the problem with first educating people about recycling by heloing them easily classify their trash.
+We took a shot at the problem with first educating people about recycling by helping them easily classify their trash.
 We also demoed a mock-up of a possibly gamified set-up where where the user is motivated to be more environmentally conscious during their purchases.

 # Team Members
 * Meng Shi